minoobeyzavi/Transpara/Documentation/interfaces&DataSources.md

 23 Working with a Microsoft Excel Interface</br>
 24 Install and Configure a Microsoft Excel Interface</br>
 25 Use Connect Strings with the Interfaces</br>
-26 Troubleshoot Interface Connection Errors</br>
+26 Troubleshoot Interface Connection Errors<b>-> Troubleshooting</b></br>

 ## Interfacing Visual KPI with Data Sources

-Interfacing with data sources allows the Visual KPI Server to communicate with and retrieve data from almost any data source.
-By connecting to various databases or third-party platforms, Visual KPI can import select portions of the source data.
+Interfacing with data sources allows the Visual KPI Server to communicate with and retrieve data from almost any data source. <b>"retrieve data from almost any data source."</b> By connecting to various databases or third-party platforms, Visual KPI can import select portions of the source data. <b>"Visual KPI can import select portions of the data."</b>

-A Visual KPI interface is a required component that acts as the data connector between the external databases and the Visual KPI server.
+A Visual KPI interface is a required component that acts as the data connector </b>"A Visual KPI interface is a required component that acts as the data connector"</b> between the external databases and the Visual KPI server.
 The image below shows you the architecture of the various components of Visual KPI and how they interact.